 Here as well, there seemed to be much paranormal activity.
 EMF meters would blink on and off, with no discernible patterns regarding where or why this would be happening.
 In this area, guests have reported seeing the reflection of a woman in white on a glass-paned door, but the researchers could not capture any reflection at the time.

 The inn is definitely haunted.
 Especially in the staff offices and the staircase adjoining it.
 All of the investigators have reported how the atmosphere just felt different from the rest of the inn.
 That’s very telling in any paranormal analysis.
 As soon as you walk into certain areas of the inn, you ‘feel’ it!

 Who haunts the Pierpont Inn?

 Some say it is Josephine herself, so reluctant to leave her beloved inn.
 Other people will point to longtime owner Mattie Gleichmann who owned and renovated the inn for over 70 years.
-There is also a former guest by the name of Emily Darling, who some say haunts the inn, too.
+There is also a former guest named Emily Darling, who some say haunts the inn, too.

-There are many hotels and mansions in Southern California which claim they have apparitions walking their hallways or unexpected voices or noises that interrupt your sleep.
-At the Pierpont, you may even spot one of the former owners strolling around the gardens or cavorting up to the bar all wrapped in a scent of rose perfume.
+Many hotels and mansions in Southern California claim they have apparitions walking their hallways or unexpected voices or noises that interrupt your sleep.
+At the Pierpont, you may even spot one of the former owners strolling around the gardens or cavorting up to the bar, all wrapped in a scent of rose perfume.
 Many former guests are convinced the inn is haunted.